-Knowland Park is a 500-acre wildland open space in the Oakland hills, deeded to the City by the State in the 1970′s under the condition that it would always remain a park.
+Knowland Park is a 500-acre wildland open space in the Oakland hills, deeded to the City by the State in the 1970′s under the condition that it would always remain a public park.

 The largest and most pristine portion of the park is undeveloped, and yet is the most accessible to park users.
 The western highlands and northern slopes are currently a thriving hotspot for rare native plants and wildlife.
 Some of the natural highlights of the park include rare native plant communities, thriving but threatened wildlife, choice bird-watching locales, and a known-critical migratory corridor for mountain lions and bobcats.